apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

   - explicit-field: color
 ```

-It does the right thing in most cases, and it serves to illustrate the flexibility of this
+It does the right thing in most cases, and it serves to illustrate the flexibility of this approach.
-approach.
-In most cases it's probably a bad idea to do this much overloading!
-However the
+Of course in most cases it's probably a bad idea to do this much overloading!
-descriptions here will normally be taken from java annotations and not written by hand,
+However the descriptions here will normally be taken from java annotations and not written by hand,
-so emphasis is on making it easy-to-read (which overloading does nicely) rather than
+so emphasis is on making type definitions easy-to-read (which overloading does nicely), and
-easy-to-write.
+instance definitions both easy-to-read and -write, rather than type definitions easy-to-write.

 Of course if you have any doubt, simply use the long-winded syntax and avoid any convenience syntax: